Manufacture of military fighting vehicles — Strategic Scorecard

 -

-ER01Structural Economic Position 3View ER01 attribute detailsTransition to Modular Utility.
+ER01Structural Economic Position 3 solutions 3View ER01 attribute detailsTransition to Modular Utility.
 The economic position of the military vehicle sector is evolving as manufacturers pivot toward modular, cross-sector platforms.
 While final combat vehicles are highly specialized, the underlying manufacturing knowledge—particularly in autonomous mobility and power systems—is increasingly fungible and applicable to commercial industrial sectors.

 - Market Trend: Research into dual-use technologies accounts for an estimated 15-20% of current military R&D investment portfolios.